berstend/service-worker-router/readme.md

 - **Framework agnostic** and [service worker](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) support
   - Most routers are intertwined with a specific web server or framework, this one is agnostic and can be used everywhere (Node.js, browsers, workers).
 See the [standalone](#example-standalone) example.
+  - The router is used in production with [Cloudflare Workers].
 - **TypeScript** (and JavaScript) **support**
   - Even when not using TypeScript there's the benefit of better code editor tooling (like autocomplete) for the developer.
 - **Match the path or the full URL**